foymikek1/horatio/README.md

-This README reflects the project’s experimental nature: it didn’t fully work, but the lessons learned made it a valuable learning journey.
+Horatio was experimental nature: it didn’t fully work, but the lessons learned made it a valuable learning experience fueling curiosity and learning.